albertwidi/go-project-example/README.md

 This project is about implementing business logic/flow into the Go program for various usecases.

+Some of them might not follow existing specs/standards, feel free to open an issue and please let me know.

 Project theme: `Property`

 Items covered in this project: